Lannett (NYSE:LCI) Tumbles After Engaging Strategic Advisors

 What’s Next

-Despite the negative market reaction, activist Lannett investor Guy Gentile told Benzinga that the identity of the advisors suggests a buyout is likely for Lannett at a price of around $8 per share.
+Despite the negative market reaction, activist Lannette investor Guy Gentile told Benzinga that the identity of the advisors suggests a buyout is likely for Lannette at a price of around $8 per share.

 “For about $1.2 billion, that would wipe out the debt, and they’d have a company grossing $500 million with around $75-100 million in profits,” Gentile said.
 “It’s a no-brainer.”